hydrogen18/fairywren/README.rst

 Adding users
 ====
-Presently, users cannot be added via the web interface.
 The script adduser.py takes a single argument which is the same JSON configuration file as used by the HTTP servers.
 It prompts for the username and password to add.
 All users have the same permissions presently.

+Presently, users cannot be added via the web interface.
+The actual REST interface for it exists, but I haven't had time to write the javascript to do it.